feklee/rotogamesq/README.md

 ROTOGAMEsq is a variant of [Roto Game][1] with squared tiles.
 It is based on an entirely new code base: not a single line of code has been reused

 Why a new Roto Game?
-Because: The [original author][2] has moved, and in his new home there now are squared bathroom tiles.
+Because: The [author][2] has moved, and in his new home there now are squared bathroom tiles. ;-)

 Installation